SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/Vector.md

 ## Parameters

-- values: IntegerArray of values to be converted
+- values: Integer[] of values to be converted

 Returns: Vector object object